 When your personal information is lost or stolen it can end up as a cache of data on the Dark Web for sale.
 But here's the good news.
 There are security professionals out there, pretending to be bad guys, who are able to infiltrate the criminal networks.
 These good guys, along with sophisticated artificial intelligence technology, can make copies of stolen data and contribute it to a very large database of stolen credentials.

 The information in this database can then be compared to the credentials of consumers who have registered for Dark Web Monitoring.
-These good guys, pretending to be bad guys, can contribute a copy of this stolen data to a database that can be compared against consumers who have "Dark Web Monitoring".
+They can contribute a copy of this information to a database that compares it against consumers with "Dark Web Monitoring".
 If there is a match an alert can be sent to the registered consumer to give them an early warning that the information is possibly in the hands of criminals.
 Immediate action can be taken, such as activating additional monitoring and changing passwords, to help avoid future fraudulent transactions.
 It can't erase the risk but it can provide a head start.
 Imagine the difference between finding out that your car has been stolen and being in the room when the criminals are first plotting the theft.

 It's a place to sell stolen data to other criminals.

 The basic principle of supply and demand applies to criminals on the Dark Web, just like it applies to merchants on your local town square.
-For criminal Dark Web merchants the "supply" is personal information, such as names and addresses in combination with social security numbers, account numbers, drivers license numbers, email addresses, user names, passwords, and other personal information.
-This supply of stolen personal information largely comes from data breaches, such as the ones you have heard of like Marriott, Target, LinkedIn, and Equifax, although there are hundreds more each year that don't make the news.
+For criminal Dark Web merchants, the "supply" is personal information.
+This includes names, addresses, social security numbers, account numbers, driver's license numbers, emails, user names, passwords, and other personal information.
+This supply of stolen personal information largely comes from data breaches, like the ones at Marriott, Target, LinkedIn, and Equifax.
+Although, there are hundreds more each year that don't make the news.
 These data breaches typically occur from a cyber attack on the company's systems or an internal employee who steals data.

 McCoy Federal Credit Union is launching 2 new accounts.
-As part of our Smarter and Smart checking accounts, you will have access to Dark Web Monitoring that will alert you if your personal information is found on suspicious sites, forums, blogs and more in the Dark Web.
-In addition, you will have access to a professional Identity Recovery Advocate who can help you understand what the alert means to you, provide recommendations to mitigate the risk, and help you overcome any type of identity theft should it occur, regardless of the cause.
+As part of our Smarter and Smart checking accounts, you will have access to Dark Web Monitoring.
+It will alert you if your personal information is found on suspicious sites, forums and more in the Dark Web.
+You will have access to an Identity Recovery Advocate who can help you understand what the alert means to you.
+They will provide recommendations to mitigate the risk and help you overcome identity theft, regardless of the cause.
 The world is a scary place right now, full of unknowns.
 We are standing ready to help you protect your identity with the same care that we take every day to meet your banking needs.